Xenosb/learn.rb/chapters/02-ruby_on_rails/readme.md

 Using controllers and views you can display many thing and control how the application works.
 But as you can see this web doesn't really look that nice.
 Maybe we could fix that a bit?

+In this chapter we will use a few of these front-end technologies but they will be more thoroughly explained in chapter 5.
+So use resources and guides regarding css and javascript as is.

 [Bootstrap](http://getbootstrap.com) is an easy to use framework which will help us make pretty web pages without much effort!
 To install it we can use gem.
 Open